matthieume/minio-webhook/Readme.md

 # Minio-Webhook

-Minio-Webhook is a platform to manage you [Minio](https://min.io/)'s webhooks.
+Minio-Webhook is a platform to manage your [Minio](https://min.io/)'s webhooks.

-Current version is providing thumbnail generation.
+The current version is providing thumbnail generation.

 ## Quick start
 Clone project and run